 2016 English (Mean Scale Scores) – English Learner Students

 Student achievement by MWA EL students has also been a challenge.
 In math, the chart shows MWA performing better than WCCUSD schools by 8th grade but significantly behind their peers in Contra Costa County.
 In English, the upward trend continues to show more consistent growth, indicative of MWA growth for other subgroups.
 Additionally, MWA does a great job of helping students improve academically so that they are reclassified by the time they start high school.
 This explains why 11th grade scores are not shown, as this subgroup does not meet the threshold for being significant enough to measure on the public presentation of CAASPP data.
+The benefit of Grade 4 would accelerate the growth of EL students in order to reclassify the EL students after five years of instruction in the US, specifically by the end of 5th grade or the beginning of 6th grade.
 The progression of EL’s can be seen below in the 2016 CAASPP data: